 I have put together a complete and thorough ultimate guide for new cat owners.
 This guide should tell you what to know before getting a cat.
 The hope is this guide prepares you for your journey, but just know there is no first time cat owner guide that will tell you EXACTLY how to raise your first cat.
 I just hope I can give you some of the guidance I wish I had when I first started.

-Are you really ready to be a new cat owner?
+Are you really ready to be a first time cat owner?
 Answer the questions below to see where you stand.

 CAN I GET A CAT WHERE I CURRENTLY LIVE?